automl/ConfigSpace/docs/source/Guide.rst

 6) AndConjunction
 7) OrConjunction

-For demonstration purpose we create a ConfigSpace with the following hyperparameters:
+For demonstration purpose we create a ``ConfigurationSpace`` with the following hyperparameters:

 +------------------------+---------------+----------+---------------------------+
 | Parameter              | Type          | values   |  condition                |